The best ASX shares to buy in January 2025

 Interestingly, this period saw a unique trend where bad economic news, such as a slowdown in GDP or a rise in unemployment, was often viewed positively by investors as potential indicators of peaking inflation.

-During these times of uncertainty, certain sectors such as commodities, real estate, and industrials have traditionally been perceived as safe havens.
-Consequently, these sectors were notably dominant in the market throughout the past year.
+During ongoing times of uncertainty, certain sectors such as commodities, real estate, and industrials have traditionally been perceived as safe havens.
+"Store of value" assets like gold therefore enjoyed strong performance in 2024.

 Disclaimer: This information should not be interpreted as an endorsement of futures, stocks, ETFs, options or any specific provider, service or offering.
 It should not be relied upon as advice or construed as providing recommendations of any kind.
 Futures, stocks, ETFs and options trading involve substantial risk of loss and therefore are not appropriate for all investors.
 Past performance is not an indication of future results.
 Consider your own circumstances and obtain your own advice before making any trades.